Ph.D., Northwestern University in 2018

 Rutgers, The State University of New Jersey

 Office: Davison Hall 043

-She is also a member of the Multi-State Study of Monetary Sanctions, researching how monetary sanctions in the criminal justice system impact reentry, racial inequality, and poverty.
+Friedman is a member of the Multi-State Study of Monetary Sanctions, researching how monetary sanctions in the criminal justice system impact reentry, racial inequality, and poverty.